2025 Year End Summary

 Acres of Open Space Managed - 2,679 acres

-This represents the majority of work in our portfolio We think this is an impressive number for our little program!
-Aided by the funding we receive from the Warren County Department of Land Preservation, Merrill Creek Reservoir
+This represents the majority of work in our service portfolio.
+For a scale of comparison, 2,679 acres is equal to about 3,000 football fields - We think this is an impressive number for our little program!

 Turtles Surveyed & Data Recorded - 35

-Working with MCR and @NewJerseyDEP Endangered and Nongame Species program - Corpsmembers regularly participated in surveys searching for turtles in their natural habitat.
+Working with MCR and the New Jersey DEP Endangered and Nongame Species program - Corpsmembers regularly participated in surveys searching for turtles in their natural habitat.
 Members learned about the anatomy & unique habitats of Box and Wood turtles and then -by combing over streambanks, wetlands and fields -find the turtles and record the size, weight, gender, etc and notch each shell giving it a unique identification - and then log and submit the data to the NJDEP for analysis.

 Monarchs Raised & released - 12